gavinhoward/bc/manuals/development.md

 :   A miscellaneous test.

+no_clamp.dc

+:   A test to ensure `dc` has the same behavior as the BSD `dc` with digi
+    clamping off when parsing numbers.

 ### Error Tests

 One of the most useful parts of the `bc` test suite, in my opinion, is the heavy